BuongiornoTexas/pwdusage/README.md

 - `rename` - An **optional** dictionary that allows replacement of the default strings defined in `common.py`.
 If you want to have a new label string for the `"SOLAR_SUPPLY"`, you can go nuts.
 Be my guest.
 The boring example above adds multiple - and + signs to the strings for grid supply and grid export.
+- `resample` - An **optional** setting which specifies if data should be downsampled, with a default of true (true or false).
+This can also be set by a grafana payload.
+See [JSON Payload](#json-payload) for discussion on resampling implementation and how to configure the payload.
+- `week_anchor` - An **optional** setting with default value of "MONTH".
+This specifies the first day of the week used in data resampling.
+The default is to anchor the week start to the first day of the month, but you can lock it to a fixed day of the week using one of: ["MON", "TUE", "WED", "THU", "FRI", "SAT", "SUN"].
+- `year_anchor` - An **optional** setting with default value of "JAN".
+This specifies the first month of the year for annual reporting (provided in case anyone wants to run reports that line up with local financial years).
+You can modify using any three day month abbreviation ["JAN", "FEB", "MAR", ... , "DEC"].
+Note: the first day of the reporting year corresponds to the first day of the specified month - e.g. 1st July for "JUL".

-Finally, `"supplyPriority"` is an **optional** entry that provides the order in which supply is allocated to meet home demand for power.
+Finally, `"supply_priority"` is an **optional** entry that provides the order in which supply is allocated to meet home demand for power.
 If specified, the entry **must** be a three element list that states the order of `"GRID_SUPPLY"`, `"PW_SUPPLY"` and `"SOLAR_SUPPLY"`.
-If `"supplyPriority"` is omitted, it defaults to the list specified above (grid, powerwall, and then solar).
+If `"supply_priority"` is omitted, it defaults to the list specified above (grid, powerwall, and then solar).

 This list is used to allocate supply to demand as follows: